-In a recent study around green finance skills, recommend we

-women entrepreneurs access to that the gender perspective is embedded in maximising global climate investments and to increase the number of women and girls educated and trained in STEM and sustainability-related fields.
+In a recent study around green finance skills, recommend we What are some of the challenges that governments and businesses women entrepreneurs access to that the gender perspective is embedded in maximising global climate investments and to increase the number of women and girls educated and trained in STEM and sustainability-related fields.
 This way, more female entrepreneurs are better equipped to take advantage of the influx of green finance opportunities, especially into Africa.